Shark net

 Shark nets have been criticized by environmentalists, conservationists and animal rights activists — they say shark nets are unethical and harm the marine ecosystem.
 They also argue there is no science showing that nets make the ocean safer for people.
+Only around 10% of catch in shark nets is the intended target shark species.

+Shark nets vary in size.
+The nets in Queensland, Australia, are typically 186m long, set at a depth of 6m, have a mesh size of 500mm and are designed to catch sharks longer than 2m in length.
+The nets in New South Wales, Australia, are typically 150m long, set on the sea floor, extending approximately 6m up the water column, are designed to catch sharks longer than 2m in length.

 History

 Shark net meshing was developed by the New South Wales Fisheries in 1937, after a decade and a half of repeated shark attacks off Sydney beaches.
 In March 1935, for example, two people — one at North Narrabeen and one at Maroubra — perished after great white shark attacks in a single week.
 The meshing was never designed to enclose a piece of water, as barrier nets couldn't survive a surf zone.
 Instead, it was designed to catch large sharks as they swam within range of the surf.
 At first, the catch was huge; over 600 sharks in the first year of operation, off just a few Sydney beaches.
 But over time, even without adjusting for the spread of the program across almost all Sydney beaches and into Wollongong and Newcastle, the catch declined.
 Today's New South Wales meshing annual average catch is 143 sharks, many of which are released alive.

 Nets were first deployed off certain beaches in KwaZulu-Natal (formerly Natal), South Africa, in 1952.

 Shark nets were also used off Dunedin, New Zealand for roughly 40 years, and were removed in 2011.
 The nets were found to be detrimental to the environment; 700 non-target species were killed.
 No shark attacks have occurred since their removal.